sebastianm-fen/Bayes-OptimalMPM/README.md

-ross Validation for Robust SVM models by Gaussian assumption
+Cross Validation for Robust SVM models by Gaussian assumption
 ==============================================================

 Overview